 There are 4 different graphs.

 - Divergence ‰: bar graph displaying the divergence ‰ associated with each order.
-The positive divergence (favourable for investors) is shown in green and the negative divergence (unfavourable for investors) is shown in red.
+The positive divergence (favorable for investors) is shown in green and the negative divergence (unfavorable for investors) is shown in red.
 The maximum and minimum divergence of all the orders being viewed are displayed as horizontal lines.

 - Execution time: a white line graph that indicates, for each order, the time that has elapsed from the reception of the strategy order to the market execution of the investors’ order.

 - Leverage: orange line graph that shows the investor leverage for each order, i.e. nominal divided by the total investor equity.

 - Nominal volume: the nominal value, in the underlying strategy currency, of the investor order executed.

 To the right of the graphs, there is a panel that displays information associated with the order.
 Moving the cursor over each order updates this information.

 - Line 1: trading platform ticket number | date of the underlying strategy order.